 Now the building is ready and operational we are looking at creative ways to sustain the ongoing treatment costs of the centre.

-The key challenge is developing a revenue – either in the form of grants from charitable trusts, or generating a monthly income from donations and other means.
+The key challenge is developing a revenue – either as grants from charitable trusts, or generating a monthly income from donations and other means.
 We would like to establish a Friends of GLORES group of supporters who can make small regular contributions towards treatment costs.

 One idea for gaining funds locally is to have a stall at the front of the centre, serving the public and passing traffic.
-This could operate like a roadside cafe – selling hot and cold drinks and snacks – and locally made handicrafts or generally useful items for the local community.
+This could operate like a roadside café – selling hot and cold drinks and snacks – and locally made handicrafts or generally useful items for the local community.
 With the electricity now connected it could also offer a handy mobile-phone recharging service.

-Neighbours to the centre could be encouraged to provide rented accomodation for the parents of children while they are undergoing treatment.
+Neighbours to the centre could be encouraged to provide rented accommodation for parents of children while they are undergoing treatment.
 There is also the possibility of renting parts of the building, for example meeting rooms for other community needs.

 What can you do?

-If you or someone you know would like to regularly support the centre with a small donation, please get in touch.
-We would also welcome any further feedback and ideas you may have.
+If you or someone you know would like to support the centre with a regular small donation, please get in touch.
+We would also welcome any feedback and further ideas.

-If you would like to help us continue to support the work of GLORES you can do this in several ways:
+You can help us continue to support the work of GLORES in several ways:

-We will be posting updates on our website as we get them, so you can stay informed on how the centre is doing .
+We will post more updates as we get them to keep you informed how the centre is doing.

 Follow us on Facebook: